pandadoki/adventcode/README.md

 # adventcode
-# these are my solutions
+these are my solutions to the https://adventofcode.com/ challenges in python.